 Onshore vs. Offshore Returns - Cash Deposits

-As an example, consider the table below which compares the interest rates available in July, 2015 on a term deposit of up to AUD50,000, and note that the margin differentials are typical - and often increase in higher interest rate environments
+As an example, consider the table below which compares the interest rates available in July, 2017 on a term deposit of AUD50,000, and note that the margin differentials are typical - and often increase in higher interest rate environments

-The above picture is not unusual and we continue to hold the view that there is much more that the Australian banks could do overseas to make themselves relevant and competitive providers of banking services to most Australian expatriates.
+The above picture is not unusual and we continue to hold the view that there is much more that the Australian banks could do overseas to make themselves relevant and competitive providers of banking services to a wider base of Australian expatriates.